8000 Versioning with subpaths (`"zod/v4"`) to enable incremental migration · Issue #4371 · colinhacks/zod · GitHub

 @colinhacks

-This is a writeup of a number of structural changes to the package, with the goal of making it easier for the ecosystem to migrate to Zod 4.
-TLDR:
+This is a writeup of Zod 4's approach to versioning, with the goal of making it easier for users and Zod's ecosystem of associated libraries to migrate to Zod 4.

-• Zod 3 will continue to be exported from the package root ("zod").
-Projects can incrementally migrate as they see fit.
+• Zod 3 will continue to be exported from the package root ("zod") as well as a new subpath "zod/v3".
+It will continue to receive bug fixes & stability improvements.

 Sometime later: